seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 In faith, I cannot: what would you have me do?

 **THERSITES**
-A juggling trick,—to be secretly open.
+A juggling trick,---to be secretly open.

 **DIOMEDES**
 What did you swear you would bestow on me?